Zipcar/zipcar-pi-zero-guide/projects/panda-cam-monitor.md

 @xset s noblank
 @xset -dpms
 ```
-- Save your changes and close the file.
+- Save your changes by pressing the `Control` and `x` on your keyboard, then `y`, followed by `enter` to accept the changes and close the file.

 > PROTIP: if you want to hide the mouse cursor, you can install unclutter with `sudo apt-get install -y unclutter` and add the following line to the autostart file: `@unclutter`